binpash/benchmarks/INSTRUCTIONS.md

 3. Data are available on _permanent_ (i.e., archival-level durable, but slow) and _scalable_ (i.e., fast, but not archival-level durable) storage:

-    * Permanent arvhival storage on Zenodo, split across multiple DOIs due to Zenodo's max 50GB limit (AEC Reviewers: _this is slow, do not try to download_—just confirm their existence): [`small` inputs](https://zenodo.org/records/15361083); `full` in 5 parts:
+    * Permanent archival storage on Zenodo, split across multiple DOIs due to Zenodo's max 50GB limit (AEC Reviewers: _this is slow, do not try to download_—just confirm their existence): [`small` inputs](https://zenodo.org/records/15361083); `full` in 5 parts:
    [1](https://zenodo.org/records/15367723),
    [2](https://zenodo.org/records/15368074)
    [3](https://zenodo.org/records/15368508),